Fayeq-Bahram/Tolonews-Website-clone/README.md

 A front-end web Development Using HTML, CSS, JavaScript
 # Features
  *  Responsive website
- *  Use of Flex boxes
+ *  Use of Flex boxe boxes
+ *  Grid system layout
  *  Picture and Video uploads